MezMerrit/AU-School-Handwriting-Fonts/README.md

 # Acknowledgements & Credits #

 Thanks to "Google for Education" for supporting little Australian schoolies and making these fonts widely and freely avaible to everyone.
-The following contributors made this project happen, their hard work is muchly appreciated!
+The following contributors made this project happen, their hard work and dedication is muchly appreciated!

 - Santiago Orozco (Typefacing Intricacies)
 - David Berlow (Production Manager)